-Back in April when I started the project, I had a brief meeting with the client.
-A brief is the foundation of any interior design project.
+As the brief is the foundation of any interior design project.
 It’s the information gathering stage that helps me with my design work.
+Get an intimate understanding of the client and the space so that I can present suitable design solutions.

 Absolutely every single project I work on whether it’s hospitality design, accommodation or residential, starts with a brief.
 The brief is the beginning of the design process which includes design and concept, implementation, and styling.